Christopher Wordsworth

-Christopher Wordsworth (30 October 1807 – 20 March 1885) was an English intellectual and a bishop of the Anglican Church.
+Christopher Wordsworth (30 October 1807 – 20 March 1885) was an English intellectual and a bishop of the Church of England.

 Life

 Wordsworth was born in London, the youngest son of Christopher Wordsworth, Master of Trinity, who was the youngest brother of the poet William Wordsworth.
 Thus, Wordsworth was a nephew of the celebrated poet.

 Wordsworth was the younger brother of the classical scholar John Wordsworth and Charles Wordsworth, Bishop of Saint Andrews, Dunkeld and Dunblane.
 He was educated at Winchester and Trinity, Cambridge.
 Like his brother Charles, he was distinguished as an athlete as well as for scholarship.
 He won the Chancellor's Gold Medal for poetry in 1827 and 1828.

 He became senior classic, and was elected a fellow and tutor of Trinity in 1830; shortly afterwards he took holy orders.
 He went for a tour in Greece in 1832–1833, and published various works on its topography and archaeology, the most famous of which is "Wordsworth's" Greece (1839).
 In 1836 he became Public Orator at Cambridge, and in the same year was appointed Headmaster of Harrow, a post he resigned in 1844.
 In 1844 Sir Robert Peel appointed him as a Canon of Westminster (1844–1869).
 He was Vicar of Stanford in the Vale, Berkshire (1850–1869) and Archdeacon of Westminster (1864–1869).
 In 1869 Benjamin Disraeli appointed him Bishop of Lincoln which he retained until his death in 1885.
 His election to the See of Lincoln was confirmed at St Mary-le-Bow on 22 February 1869 (whereby he legally became Bishop of Lincoln) and he was ordained and consecrated a bishop at Westminster Abbey on 24 February by Archibald Campbell Tait, Archbishop of Canterbury; George Selwyn, Bishop of New Zealand; and six other prelates.

 According to the Encyclopædia Britannica Eleventh Edition, he was a man of fine character, with a high ideal of ecclesiastical duty, and he spent his money generously on church objects.

 He is buried near the Shrine of St Hugh in Lincoln Cathedral.